Leo Cooney honored with the Leffell Prize for Clinical Excellence

 The David J. Leffell Prize for Clinical Excellence was established five years ago with a gift from David Leffell, MD, and his wife, Cindy.
 Dr. Leffell is the David P. Smith Professor of Dermatology and Professor of Surgery, deputy dean for clinical affairs, and section chief of dermatologic surgery and cutaneous oncology.
 Each year, the Leffell Prize recognizes a faculty member who best exemplifies clinical expertise, a commitment to teaching, and the highest standards of care and compassion for patients.

 Dr. Cooney was chosen from among 19 nominees based on the recommendations of a review committee chaired by Ronald Vender, MD, chief medical officer of Yale Medical Group; and including Richard Edelson, MD; Thomas Hanson, MD; David Greer, MD; Thomas Balcezak, MD; and last year’s Leffell Prize recipient, Ronald Salem, MD.
 The winner receives a check for $1,000, and his or her name is engraved on a plaque to be displayed in the Sterling Hall of Medicine.

-This Article was submitted by Mark Santore, on Wednesday, February 12, 2014.
+This article was submitted by Mark Santore on February 12, 2014.